vortexgpgpu/vortex/docs/altera_fpga_guide.md

     $ make clean

-The file `vortex_afu.gbs` should exist when the build is done:
+The bitstream file `vortex_afu.gbs` should exist when the build is done:

     $ ls -lsa <build_dir>/synth/vortex_afu.gbs